Surprising delay tactics used by super funds

 Far too often we see insurance companies operating on a ‘take it or litigate it’ basis, where they offer unrealistic or no payment amounts to individuals who can no longer work and need ongoing medical treatment.
 This seems to be that in the hopes the claim gets dropped, or that the claimant accepts the unfair offer rather than starting the legal process to fight for a better outcome.

 The report into Australian life insurance

-In late 2016, the Australian Securities and Investments Commission (ASIC) released a report summarising its findings of a review into the life insurance sector.
+In late 2016, the Australian Securities and Investments Commission (ASIC) released a report summarising its findings of a review of the life insurance sector.

-The ASIC report revealed that that the most poorly performing insurer (in terms of claim denials) was rejecting 37% of claims.
-Appallingly but not surprising, the ASIC report also indicated that some insurance operators were offering staff bonuses based on their decline rate.
+The ASIC report revealed the most poorly performing insurer (in terms of claim denials) was rejecting 37% of claims.
+Appallingly but not surprisingly, the ASIC report also indicated that some insurance operators were offering staff bonuses based on their decline rate.

 Royal Commission into misconduct in the superannuation industry

 Following the ASIC’s report, a Royal Commission was undertaken to investigate these poor industry practices.
 In 2019 the Final Report for the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services industry was released.
 This included a number of findings and recommendations to eliminate common issues within the industry and make the insurance claims process fairer for Australians.

 Our experience is that unfortunately, insurers seem to have learned nothing from these investigations and reports, and still continue to do all in their power to delay, deny and defend insurance claims.

 Shine Lawyers – we’re here to help